williampiat3/ImprovingPSRemotePlay/README.md

 * `./easyrsa init-pki`
 Create a Certificate Authority (CA) by entering
 * `./easyrsa build-ca nopass`
-For Common Name, enter â€œOpenVPN-CAâ€ (without quotes).
+For Common Name, enter OpenVPN-CA (without quotes).
 Create the server credentials by entering
 * `./easyrsa gen-req openvpnserver nopass`
-The Common Name will be set to â€œopenvpnserverâ€ by default, so no entry is required.
+The Common Name will be set to openvpnserver by default, so no entry is required.
 Sign the server credentials by entering
 * `./easyrsa sign-req server openvpnserver`
-Enter â€œyesâ€ (without quotes) as requested.
+Enter yes (without quotes) as requested.
 Generate Diffie-Hellman parameters by entering
 * `./easyrsa gen-dh`
 Now we'll create the client credentials.
-To create credentials for a client called â€œps_remoteâ€, enter
+To create credentials for a client called ps_remote, enter
-* `./easyrsa gen-req ps_remote nopass` or `./easyrsa gen-req ps_remote` if you want a password on the VPN access The Common Name will be set to â€œps_remoteâ€ by default, so no entry is required.
+* `./easyrsa gen-req ps_remote nopass` or `./easyrsa gen-req ps_remote` if you want a password on the VPN access The Common Name will be set to ps_remote by default, so no entry is required.
-Sign the credentials of client â€œps_remoteâ€ by entering
+Sign the credentials of client ps_remote by entering
 * `./easyrsa sign-req client ps_remote`
-Enter â€œyesâ€ (without quotes) as requested.
+Enter yes (without quotes) as requested.
-You can make more client credentials by changing â€œps_remoteâ€ in the previous two commands.
+You can make more client credentials by changing ps_remote in the previous two commands.
 Each client's Common Name must be unique.
 Create the HMAC signature:
 * `openvpn --genkey --secret /etc/openvpn/easy-rsa/pki/private/ta.key`
 Certificate and key files will be given to the clients.
 Copy these files to the host OS via the shared folder by entering
 * `mkdir /home/pi/credentials`
 * `cp /etc/openvpn/easy-rsa/pki/ca.crt /etc/openvpn/easy-rsa/pki/issued/ps_remote.crt /etc/openvpn/easy-rsa/pki/private/ps_remote.key /home/pi/credentials`
 You have to give the folder credentials that we just created to the computer that is on the remote network in a secure manner: not by email.

 ### VPN setup
 This is where we will be using all the information that we made you find in the part common to both simple and complex installation, namely **raspberry IP**, **netmask**, **broadcast IP**,**router IP**,**public IP**
-We'll use the text editor â€œnanoâ€ to create a script called â€œopenvpn-bridgeâ€ that performs the Ethernet bridging.
+We'll use the text editor nano to create a script called openvpn-bridge that performs the Ethernet bridging.
 Enter on the raspberry, still as root:
 * `nano /etc/openvpn/openvpn-bridge`
  Copy and paste the following script into that (empty) file, make sure that you are changing the keyword raspberry IP, broadcast IP and router IP by their values (they are only at the beginning of the script), make sure you leave the quotation mark around them

  ```shell
 #!/bin/sh
 # Define Bridge Interface